sebastianbreit/LLM_generative_agents/README.md

 **Sentence Embedding Model** that embedds all memories of the NPC (called keys) and the input text of the player (called query).
 To determine which keys are most relevant for the query we calulate the **Similarity Score** between the query and each key.
 The **Similarity Score** is simply the **cosine similarity** between the embedding of the query and the embedding of the key.
 The memories with the highest **Similarity Score** and are then used to generate the **Initial Prompt**.
 This also means that for each player input during the dialogue a new **Initial Prompt** is generated.
-An advantage of this method is that the **Memory** module can contain a very high number of memories, without causing a memory overloaf of the **Causal LLM**
+An advantage of this method is that the **Memory** module can contain a very high number of memories, without causing a memory overloaf of the **Causal LLM**.

 Not all memories have the same importance for the NPC.
 Sometimes it might be more important to use memories that are generally important for the NPC, even if they are not relevant for the current player input.
 Therefore, each memory has a corresponding numerical rating that can be multiplied with the **Similarity Score** of each memory.
 This means memories can compensate for a low **Similarity Score** with a higher rating.

-The storing of NPC meories and the computation of similarity scores is realized by the **Memory** class that can be found in `memory.py`
+The storing of NPC meories and the computation of similarity scores is realized by the **Memory** class that can be found in `memory.py`.

 When generating text the **Causal LLM** might continue the dialogue from the point of view of the player or it might start to generate text from a narrator perspective.
 To avoid that, we limit the generated text to the NPCs part of the dialogue.